dart-lang/site-www/src/_guides/language/sound-faq.md

 ### How does strong mode benefit my users?

-Code that is easier to develop, maintain, and debug is ultimately also better for your users.
 It ensures that you catch more bugs before you ship!
 In future, sound Dart will allow our compilers to generate smaller, faster code.